Annotation Interface Injector

 also define the root services that are used to build the component graph.
 The instance methods must be

 abstract, have zero parameters, throw no exceptions and return services.
-The methods can be annotated with
+Sting actively processes

 A injector is created by invoking the constructor of the generated class.
 The generated class is package